 These headphones come with a few features to makes them more stable than typical in-ear design.
 They have additional hook sleeves that transform the headphones into an ear-hook design, wrapping the audio cable behind your ear.
 That combined with their long tips, that go deeper into the ear canal than a regular in-ear model, results in a stable design that won't slip out of your ears easily.
 They're stable enough to use at the gym and while doing high-intensity exercises like swimming.

-The Swimbuds are a very bad sounding pair of closed-back in-ear headphones.
 They have a poorly balanced bass that sounds very boomy, an overemphasized mid-range that sounds muddy and cluttered, and a treble that's practically non-existent.
 They also have a poor soundstage, and a mediocre distortion performance.
 On the positive side, their performance can be very consistent across multiple users, given a proper fit/seal.

 These headphones deliver a decent isolation performance for passively isolating headphones, The in-ear buds fit deeply within the ear canal and block a fair amount of ambient noise.
 It should be enough for office use.
 However, it may not be sufficient for loud, noisy commutes, and you will still be able to hear the rumbles of a bus or train.
 On the upside, they barely leak and won't disturb the people around you even at high volumes.